Harry Beck

 Henry Charles Beck (4 June 1902 – 18 September 1974) was an English technical draughtsman who created the first diagrammatic Tube map for the London Underground in 1931.
 Beck drew the diagram after being laid off by the Signalling Department of Underground Electric Railways of London.

 Although his design was initially rejected, the Publicity Office of London Transport changed their minds after Beck resubmitted an updated copy.
 The map was first issued as a pocket edition in January 1933 and was immediately popular.
 The Underground has used topological maps to illustrate the network ever since.
 Harry Beck wanted to make the network easier to understand by colouring each train route and using only straight lines and 45 degree angles.

 Biography

-Henry Charles Beck was born on 4 June 1902 in Leyton, to Eleanor Louisa Beck (née Crouch) and Joshua Beck.
-Brought up and educated in Highgate Village, he started his career in the 1920s as an engineering draughtsman with the London Underground Signals Office, where he primarily worked on schematics for electrical systems.
+Henry Charles Beck was born on 4 June 1902 at 14 Wesley Road, in Leyton, Essex, to Eleanor Louisa Beck (née Crouch) and Joshua Beck.
+He was brought up in Highgate and educated there at Grove House School, a boys' private school.
+He started his career in the 1920s as an engineering draughtsman with the London Underground Signals Office, where he primarily worked on schematics for electrical systems.

-In 1931, while unemployed, he developed his simplified map of the Underground system, which was initially rejected but later accepted.
-In 1933, he married Nora Beck, and in 1947, he began teaching typography and colour design at the London School of Printing and Kindred Trades, where he remained until retirement.
-He died in Southampton on 18 September 1974.
+In 1931, while unemployed, he developed his simplified map of the London Underground system, which was initially rejected but later accepted.
+On 16 September 1933 he married Nora Beck, at St Michael and All Angels' church parish church in Mill Hill, Middlesex.
+They had no children.
+In 1947 he began teaching typography and colour design at the London School of Printing and Kindred Trades, where he remained until retirement.
+He died in Southampton, Hampshire on 18 September 1974.